Skip to main content

 }

-As Terraform providers are not fully handled as nodes in the TF plan graph it cannot be guaranteed that AWS resources will be fully created at the point that Terraform configures the kubernetes provider, which will lead to non-deterministic behaviour, race conditions, etc. Because of this, Terraform providers should only use config values that are known ahead of time.
+Terraform providers are not handled as nodes in the Terraform plan graph, so Terraform cannot guarantee that AWS resources are fully created at the point that it configures the kubernetes provider.
+This will lead to non-deterministic behaviour and race conditions, where the values needed by the kubernetes provider are not available at the time it gets initialised.
+Because of this, Terraform providers should only use config values they know ahead of time.

 Decision

-Split Terraform resources into two separate states and phases (actual names TBD):
+Split Terraform resources into two separate states and phases:

 1. cluster-infrastructure - EKS cluster and associated AWS resources.
-No kubernetes provider should be defined.
+We do not define a kubernetes provider in this root.

-2. cluster-services - Kubernetes resources (e.g. ingress controllers) and in-cluster configuration (e.g. aws-auth ConfigMap), with the kubernetes provider configured via TF remote state, after cluster-infrastructure has been applied.
-No aws provider should be defined, unless we identify a need to access AWS data sources for use in k8s resources (e.g. obtaining current AWS region).
+2. cluster-services - Kubernetes resources (for example, ingress controllers) and in-cluster configuration (for example, aws-auth ConfigMaps), with a kubernetes provider configured using values from a Terraform remote state resource.
+It will be applied after cluster-infrastructure.
+We will not define an aws provider in this root, unless we identify a need to access AWS data sources for use in Kubernetes resources (for example, getting the current AWS region).

 Consequences

-The EKS module's manage_aws_auth input variable must be set to false to prevent the module attempting to create aws auth ConfigMap objects.
+We must set the EKS module's manage_aws_auth input variable to false to prevent the module attempting to create ConfigMap objects for AWS authentication.

-This should also prevent potential issues when tearing down an EKS cluster with deployed workloads.
-As ingress controllers and k8s Service objects commonly provision AWS load balancers themselves, Terraform does not know about these LBs and therefore does not include them in the plan graph, which can lead to Terraform attempting to delete a cluster with references to detatched AWS resources.
+This should also prevent failures when tearing down EKS clusters with deployed workloads.
+Ingress controllers and Kubernetes Service objects commonly provision AWS load balancers that Terraform does not know about, and therefore cannot include in a destruction plan.
+It is not possible to delete an EKS cluster to which other AWS resources still point.

-This decision also introduces a clear boundary and separation of concerns between k8s cluster provisioning and in-cluster resources and configuration.
-This is an important and useful divison to enforce, as it keeps the largely generic cluster infrastructure separate from the GOV.UK-specific configuration and supporting services.
-This in principle provides a path to switching from an EKS cluster to any other Kubernetes cluster in any environment, as well as providing a baseline EKS cluster that could in future be used for other non-GOV.UK purposes.
+This decision also introduces a clear boundary and separation of concerns between Kubernetes cluster provisioning, and in-cluster resources and configuration.
+This is an important and useful separation to enforce, because it keeps the largely generic cluster infrastructure separate from the GOV.UK-specific configuration and supporting services.
+This, in principle, provides a path to switching from an EKS cluster to any other Kubernetes cluster in any environment.
+It also provides a baseline EKS cluster that we could use for other non-GOV.UK purposes in the future.